 Key Contributions

-• Systematic comparison of standard, reasoning, and web-search variants with and without curated RAG.
+• Systematic evaluation of reasoning and web-search capabilities, both with and without curated RAG augmentation.

-• Empirical analysis of citation behavior in search-enabled LLMs, covering source types, NewsGuard reliability, and political leaning.
+• Empirical analysis of citation practices in search-enabled LLMs — domain type, reliability, and ideological orientation.

-• Evidence reframing the bottleneck in automated fact-checking as evidence access rather than reasoning, with implications for deployment in verification workflows.
+• Evidence that the fact-checking bottleneck is evidence access rather than reasoning, with policy implications for verification workflows.

 Methods